 The cathedral’s exterior is made of white and green marble, with intricate details and sculptures adorning the façade.
 The bell tower, or campanile, adjacent to the cathedral was also designed by Giotto and completed in 1359.
 It is adorned with colorful marble panels and statues, and offers a stunning view of the city from its top.

-READ MORE: The Best Places to Visit in Italy
+READ MORE: Top 10 Best Places to Visit in Romania

 Inside the cathedral, visitors can admire several notable works of art, including the stained glass windows, the frescoes in the dome by Giorgio Vasari and Federico Zuccari, and the high altar with its bronze reliefs by Luca della Robbia.
 The cathedral also houses the tomb of Brunelleschi himself, as well as the tombs of other important figures in Florentine history.